 STEP 5

-Wrap and tie tightly with twine or strong rubbers.
+Wrap and tie tightly with twine or strong rubber.

 Twine is preferred, as some low-quality rubbers might split with the heat.